villirion/nQueen/README.md

 nQueenBacktracking.c 0.03 sec for 10 queens

-nQueenBin is a translation of the 4th C code on rosettacode 0.03 sec for 10 queens without printing the solutions https://rosettacode.org/wiki/N-queens_problem#C
+nQueenBin.py is a translation of the 4th C code on rosettacode 0.03 sec for 10 queens without printing the solutions https://rosettacode.org/wiki/N-queens_problem#C